The 9 best coffee shops in Hollywood

-Blackwood Coffee Bar sits at the base of Runyon Canyon, a chic yet comfortable space offering caffeine hits to both hikers and sedentary folks.
-Inside, plush benches and chairs make it easy to settle in for hours (there's free WiFi, plus a magazine rack with plenty of reading material), while the outdoor patio provides a little more sunshine and some prime people watching.
-On the menu, customers will find your standard cups of joe, but you'd be missing out if you didn't take a chance on some of the more out-there items: a horchata cold brew, for example, or Blackwood's namesake drink served in a martini glass.
-One of our personal favorites is the sparkling espresso, comprised of house-made espresso shrub, sparkling water and lemon zest.
+Blackwood Coffee Bar sits at the base of Runyon Canyon, a chic yet comfortable space offering caffeine hits to both hikers and sedentary folk.
+Inside, plush benches and chairs make it easy to settle in for hours—there's free WiFi, plus a magazine rack with plenty of reading material—while the outdoor patio provides a little more sunshine and some prime people-watching.
+On the menu, customers will find your standard cups of joe, but you'd be missing out if you didn't take a chance on some of the more out-there items: espresso shrub with sparkling water and orange zest, for example, or the Latin Cold Brew, which gets made with cashew horchata and Aztec chocolate bitters.

-Nestled between Columbia Square's Sweetgreen and Sugarfish is a treasure waiting to be discovered.
-This diamond in the rough pulls out all the stops when it comes to making a truly original cup of coffee or tea, like nitrogen infusion technology for a perfect cup every time.
-Their flavor profiles are just as outlandish—think: a smoked chili mocha latte—but the classic variety of lattes and teas, hot or cold, are also available for those who prefer a more traditional cup.
+Nestled between Columbia Square's Sweetgreen and Sugarfish, there's a treasure waiting to be discovered.
+This diamond in the rough pulls out all the stops when it comes to making a truly original cup of coffee or tea, utilizing methods such as nitrogen-infusion technology for a perfect cup every time.
+Their flavor profiles are just as outlandish—think: a smoked-chili mocha latte—but the classic variety of lattes and teas, hot or cold, are also available for those who prefer a more traditional cup.
 Cheers!

-This Hollywood outpost of the Fairfax coffee shop is a neighborhood hangout for industry types who laze on the Siren Studios adjacent patio.
-It's also a favorite among coffee nerds who drop in for single-origin pour-overs and cold brews from roasters like Sightglass Coffee, Coava Coffee and Victrola Coffee Roasters.
-There's also homemade chai tea and house-baked goodies like salted caramel rice crispy bars and homemade granola.
+This Hollywood outpost of the Fairfax coffee shop is a neighborhood hangout for industry types who laze on the Siren Studios-adjacent patio.
+It's also a favorite among coffee nerds, who drop in for single-origin pour-overs and cold brews from roasters like Sightglass Coffee, Coava Coffee and Victrola Coffee Roasters.
+There's also house-made chai tea and house-baked goodies such as salted caramel rice crispy bars and granola.

-As one of LA's most reputable coffee chains (with locations in Hollywood, Santa Monica, Downtown, West LA and Venice), Groundwork sells Angelenos organic, custom-blended coffee to start their day.
-A favorite among regulars, the Bitches Brew is their darkest roast, and leaves a smokey aftertaste long after the cup is empty.
-Single origin variations come from all over—Brazil, Ethiopia, Mexico, Peru—while their latest addition, a cold brew coffee, has become so popular that it's also sold in bottles for wholesale.
+As one of L.A.'s most reputable coffee chains—with locations in Hollywood, Santa Monica, Larchmont Village, North Hollywood, the Arts District, Mid-City, Downtown and Venice—Groundwork sells Angelenos organic, custom-blended coffee to start their day.
+A favorite among regulars, the Bitches Brew is one of their darkest roasts, and leaves a smokey aftertaste long after the cup is empty.
+Single-origin variations come from all over—Brazil, Ethiopia, Mexico, Peru—while their cold brew coffee has become so popular that it's also sold in bottles for wholesale.

-Koreatown's popular coffee shop has made moves to Hollywood, where they continue to sell outstanding cold brew, pastries, and a number of other coffee selections.
-Homemade pop tarts inlude red wine and fig, along with salted caramel cookies and lavender pistachio scones.
-Though the cafe has switch to a walk-up window format, it's still brewing Heart Roasters coffee and serving up pastries from Quenelle.
+K-town's popular coffee shop made moves to Hollywood, where they continue to sell outstanding cold brew, pastries and a number of other coffee selections from a charming walk-up window.
+House-made pop tarts inlude red wine and fig, along with salted caramel cookies and lavender pistachio scones—perfect nosh to go with those lattes and cold-brews.

-Take a break from bustling Hollywood Blvd and grab a coffee, lemonade or thai iced tea on Tiago’s patio.
-We recommend grabbing some food as well (just not during prime lunch hours—the wait will kill ya): try the chicken tortilla soup, house turkey panini and prosciutto di parma sandwich.
+Take a break from bustling Hollywood Blvd and grab a coffee, lemonade or Thai iced tea on Tiago’s patio.
+We recommend grabbing some food as well (just not during prime lunch hours—the wait will kill ya): Try the chicken tortilla soup, house turkey panini and the prosciutto di parma sandwich.
 If it’s early, a cappuccino and one of the breakfast meals (granola and yogurt or ricotta hot cakes) will do.
-If you’re in the mood to show off, whip out your laptop (using the free wi-fi, of course), order an Agave Matcha Latte, and have fun pretending to work.
+If you’re in the mood to show off, whip out your laptop (using the free WiFi, of course), then order an agave matcha latte and have fun pretending to work.
 Feeling particularly adventurous?
-Skip out on their Cake Monkey typical desserts and order the one-and-only bacon donut (yeah, you heard right).
+Skip out on their Cake Monkey typical desserts and order the one-and-only bacon doughnut (yeah, you heard right).